xeiaobain/CrackMamba-Unet/README.md

-# CrackMamba-Unet
+# Crack-MambaUNet
-UNet-Mamba Synergy with Cross-Scale Dynamic Attention for Pixel-Level Crack Segmentation
+Crack-MambaUNet: A State-Space Enhanced Multi-Scale Network for Pixel-Level Crack Segmentation

 The code will be released upon paper acceptance.